ibm-cloud-docs/AnalyticsEngine/faqs-general.md

 What if I want to run a cluster that has a lot of data to be processed at one time?

 The clusters in {{site.data.keyword.iae_full_notm}} are intended to be used as a compute clusters and not as persistent storage for data.
-Data should be persisted in [{{site.data.keyword.Bluemix_notm}} Object Storage](https://www.ibm.com/cloud/object-storage){: external}.
+Data should be persisted in [{{site.data.keyword.cos_full_notm}}](https://www.ibm.com/cloud/object-storage){: external}.
 This provides a more flexible, reliable, and cost effective way to build analytics applications.
 See this [whitepaper](https://www.ibm.com/downloads/cas/KDPB1REE){: external} to learn more about this topic.
 The Hadoop Distributed File System (HDFS) should be used at most only for intermediate storage during processing.
-All final data (or even intermediate data) should be written to Cloud Object Storage before the cluster is deleted.
+All final data (or even intermediate data) should be written to {{site.data.keyword.cos_full_notm}} before the cluster is deleted.
 If your intermediate storage requirements exceed the HDFS space  available on a node, you can add more nodes to the cluster.

 ## How many {{site.data.keyword.iae_full_notm}} clusters can I spin up?
 {: #number-of-clusters}